Modern Vulkan

 Most if not all memory is managed via memory arena's, which are linear allocators with debug functionality to track memory usage.
 There are memory interfaces for freelists, but the underlying memory comes from a linear allocator.

-ECS - WIP
+ECS

 Multiple scenes with async updating